lourenzo/postgres-bluebird/README.md

 postgres-bluebird
 =================

-PostgreSQL driver, promisified by Bluebird - and using Bluebird's syntax
+Node.js PostgreSQL driver, promisified by Bluebird - and using Bluebird's *Async suffix syntax

 This package exposes a promisified version of pg's API, so you can use it in BlueBird's manner: